 Eating, Food & Feeding Behaviors

 The water bottoms and water floors are where crayfish spend all of their time.
 They are somewhat lazy when it comes to finding food so whatever is easiest will work.
-Anything decaying at the bottom or near is a great eat meal for them.
+Anything decaying at the bottom or near is a great meal for them.
 Dead insects, worms, algae types, dead fish, and so forth.
-If you can think of something that is worth eating on the water bottoms..
-Crawdads will feast on it.
+If you can think of something that is worth eating on the water bottoms… Crawdads will eat it up very fast.
+They are constantly battling with other bottom feeders like catfish so they must move quick.

 What to Use as Bait in Crawdad Traps?